 Deputy Chief Constable Johnny Gwyne QPM

-DCC Gwynne QPM has oversight of Organised Crime and Counter Terrorism, Major Crime & Local Crime, Public Protection, Command and Control , Criminal Justice, Custody, Operational Support, Public Protection.
+DCC Gwynne QPM has oversight of Organised Crime & Counter Terrorism, Major Crime, Local Crime, Public Protection, Intelligence Support, Operational Support, ICT and Contact, Command & Control.

-To assist in managing this portfolio, he has responsibility for three Assistant Chief Constables – ACC Crime; ACC Service and Operations; and ACC Justice and Support.
+To assist in managing this portfolio, he has responsibility for three Assistant Chief Constables - ACC Specialist Crime and Intel, ACC Crime and Protection and ACC Operational Support.

 He began his policing career in 1985 when he joined the Royal Ulster Constabulary serving in Londonderry.
 He later transferred to Strathclyde Police.
 During that time he discharged a number of roles in various ranks finally as a Detective Chief Superintendent and Head of Special Branch for Strathclyde and Regional Coordinator for Special Branch for all of Scotland.